 What Determine the Selling Price at Auction?

 We all know the selling price at auctions is primarily determined by competitive bidding between potential buyers.
-The highest bid, provided it meets or exceeds the seller's reserve price, ultimately determines the final sale price.
-But do we know what influence how much a buyer will pay for the property?
+The highest bid ultimately determines the final sale price, provided it meets or exceeds the seller's reserve price.
+But did you know there are many other factors influencing how much a buyer will pay for the property?

 This is one of the most frequently asked question by our home and investment property buyers.
 While we love to be definitive with our answers, this is unfortunately a question where there is no straight forward answers.
 The selling price at auction depends on too many factors.
-However, from experience, a few key factors seems to influence the direction of an auction results.
-And one surprising factor will negatively affect the auction price.
+From observations, a few key factors seems to be influence the direction of an auction results in Melbourne more than the other.
+One of these factors came as a surprise, and it seems to have the most significant negative effect on the auction price.

 In this article, we will discuss our observations from our experience.
 We've been running our buyers advocacy business for 10 years, and from observation, we've identified some significant factors which determines the direction of the auction.
 For ease of reading, we'll split these factors in positive factors which can push the price upwards, and negative factors which drags the price down.